-- Meet minimum TABE recommendation prior to graduation. • - Successfully complete all competencies specified in the program State of Florida curriculum framework. • - Satisfactory completion of 300 hours of unpaid externship. • - Pharmacy Technician Faculty sign off of student externship packet.
+- Meet minimum TABE recommendation prior to graduation. - Successfully complete all competencies specified in the program State of Florida curriculum framework. - Satisfactory completion of a minimum of 200 hours of experiential learning in at least 2 pharmacy practice settings - Pharmacy Technician Faculty sign off of student externship packet.